CaseyRo/rpi-docker-node-sonos-http-api/README.md

       - ./presets:/app/presets
 ```

-I've taken the liberty to fork [@jonmaddox](https://github.com/jonmaddox)'s docker image and added composer to this.
+I've taken the liberty to fork [@jonmaddox](https://github.com/jonmaddox)'s docker image and added docker-compose to this.

-This wrapper was based on [@chrisns](https://github.com/chrisns)'s [x86 wrapper](https://github.com/chrisns/docker-node-sonos-http-api).